Getting a Commercial Buy-to-Let Mortgage

 Commercial buy-to-let mortgage rates are usually higher than residential rates.
 The interest rate you’ll be offered would typically be 1%-1.5% above standard mortgage rates.

-The other fees, such as arrangement fees and valuation fees, can also be higher than residential mortgages, which reflects the complexity of arranging a commercial mortgage.
+Other fees, such as arrangement fees and valuation fees, can also be higher than for residential mortgages, reflecting the complexity of arranging a commercial mortgage.

-Make sure you also consider arrangement and valuation fees, which tend to be higher than residential mortgages.
-Find out more about commercial mortgage rates in our guide.
+You should also consider arrangement and valuation fees, which tend to be higher than those for residential mortgages.
+Our guide provides more information about commercial mortgage rates.

 How much will your mortgage cost?